-The United Church of Gainesville (UCG) reached out to a local critical home repair organization, Rebuilding Gainesville (now Rebuilding Together North Central Florida, RTNCF), to request the development of an energy audit program that would assist Alachua county residents decrease their energy burden and monthly utility bills.
-Volunteers were trained by local professionals and began performing home energy audits for the homes receiving RTNCF’s home renovation and repair assistance in 2007.
+The group partnered with a local critical home repair organization, Rebuilding Gainesville (now Rebuilding Together North Central Florida, RTNCF), to request the development of an energy audit program that would assist Alachua county residents decrease their energy burden and monthly utility bills.
+Volunteers would be trained by local professionals to perform home energy audits for the homes receiving Rebuild’s home renovation and repair assistance in 2007.

 In 2008, grants and donations allowed the CWC to hire a part-time Volunteer Coordinator and to begin operations.
 CWC’s first 23 volunteer energy auditors were trained by February of 2008, and bi-annual trainings were held twice yearly from 2008-2011 to continue to train and develop volunteers.
 A loss of funding and of key personnel caused a decline in activity from 2012-2013.
 Since early 2015 the CWC renewed its activities with a full-time Program Coordinator, a small volunteer Executive Committee, and an Advisory Board with representatives from key partners.